inscist/api-guidelines/Guidelines.md

 ## 4. Interpreting the guidelines
 ### 4.1.
 Application of the guidelines
-These guidelines are applicable to any REST API exposed publicly by Microsoft or any partner service.
+These guidelines are applicable to any REST API exposed publicly by Inscist or any partner service.
 Private or internal APIs SHOULD also try to follow these guidelines because internal services tend to eventually be exposed publicly.
  Consistency is valuable to not only external customers but also internal service consumers, and these guidelines offer best practices useful for any service.